Working together to fine-tune your blood pressure treatment

-According to the American Heart Association, people being treated but still not reaching their target blood pressure — typically, a level less than 140/90 millimeters of mercury — should be a health care priority.
+According to AHA recommendations, people being treated but still not reaching their target blood pressure — typically, a level less than 140/90 mm Hg — should be a healthcare priority.
 A key to better control is a good doctor-patient partnership.

-If you’re one of the millions of Americans battling high blood pressure, here are some solutions to help you collaborate with your healthcare provider and get your blood pressure under control:
+If you’re one of the millions of Americans battling high blood pressure (HBP or hypertension), here are some solutions to help you collaborate with your healthcare provider and get your blood pressure under control:

-- Be flexible.
-It may take a while to get to your blood pressure goal, and it may take more than one medicine in addition to lifestyle changes to get you there.
+It may take a while to get to your blood pressure goal.
+It may also take more than one medication in addition to lifestyle changes to get you there.
 Keep in close touch with your healthcare provider along the way to create the best plan for yourself.

 What keeps you from keeping up with your medicines?
 Eating healthy?
 Losing weight?
 Be aware of your barriers to better health and talk with your doctor about them.
 Your provider or clinic may have suggestions or know programs that can help.

 Once your treatment program becomes routine, maintaining a lower blood pressure is easier.
 Remind yourself that by managing your blood pressure, you are lowering your risk for heart attack, stroke and other serious conditions.